quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame can receive without sending an immediate acknowledgment.
-An immediate acknowledgement is sent when more than this number of ack-eliciting packets have been received, so value of 0 results in an immediate acknowledgement.
-An endpoint might use a local representation for this value that is smaller than 64 bits for optimization purposes.
-If it does so, and if it receives an ACK-Eliciting Threshold value that is larger than the maximum value it can represent locally, the endpoint can use the largest representable value instead.
+In other words, an acknowledgement is sent when more than this number of ack-eliciting packets have been received.
+Since this is a maximum value, a receiver can send an acknowledgement earlier.
+A value of 0 results in a receiver acknowledgement every ack-eliciting packet immediately.

 Request Max Ack Delay: